 sends these parameters in the R-URI of the egress INVITE.

 This behavior is controlled by enabling the IP Signaling Profile flag “includeEnumParameters”.
 The default value is "disable".
 When enabled, the either adds ENUM response parameters to the R-URI or overwrites egress INVITE R-URI parameter value with the ENUM response parameter value (egress INVITE parameters are determined based on the existing process logic and transparency mechanism).

 % set profiles signaling ipSignalingProfile <profile name> egressIpAttributes flags includeEnumParameters < enable | disable >

 Load Balancing Support Across ENUM Servers

-- Sequential—This is an existing load balancing type supported by SBC.
-Whenever a new INVITE comes to SBC and if it matches with the ENUM trigger criteria, then SBC selects an ENUM server with highest priority (lowest forwardersData priority value) over other configured servers in the particular domain/zone and then triggers an ENUM query towards that server.
-In case, if the selected ENUM server does not respond to the ENUM query sent, then SBC selects the alternate ENUM server, which has second highest priority configured in the particular domain and triggers an ENUM query towards that server.
+- Sequential—This is an existing load balancing type supported by the .
+Whenever a new INVITE comes to the and if it matches with the ENUM trigger criteria, then the selects an ENUM server with highest priority (lowest forwardersData priority value) over other configured servers in the particular domain/zone and then triggers an ENUM query towards that server.
+In case, if the selected ENUM server does not respond to the ENUM query sent, then the selects the alternate ENUM server, which has second highest priority configured in the particular domain and triggers an ENUM query towards that server.

 - Proportional—The ENUM client routes the requests to the ENUM servers based on the proportion (percentage of distribution) configured against each server (IP) for a zone.

-enumDomain parameter is no longer supported in SBC.
+The enumDomain parameter is deprecated in the .

 forwarderIPs must be configured with same